google/sandboxed-api/oss-internship-2020/pffft/README.md

 important to mention that the `cplx` variable stands for a boolean value that tells the type of transformation (0 for REAL and 1 for COMPLEX) and it is taken into account while testing.
-In the end, the performance of PFFFT library it is outlined by the output.*
+In the end, the performance of PFFFT library it is outlined by the output.
+There are two output formats available, from which you can choose through from which you can choose through `--output_format=` command-line flag.
+Without using this type of argument when running, the output format is set by default.*

 #### CMake observations resume:
 * linking pffft and fftpack (which contains necessary functions for pffft)